RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

 # ROHM Power Management IC BD71837 Linux device driver.

-Device driver for BD71837 can be found from linux community kernel.
+Device driver for BD71837 can be found from the Linux community kernel.

-Driver has been included in linux kernel since linux version 4.19-rc1.
+The driver has been included in the Linux kernel since the Linux version 4.19-rc1.
 Linux kernel can be obtained from:

 ```